-Title Coping style may contribute to stress in parents of preemies Degree of recognition International Media name/outlet Reuters Health News Media type Web Country United Kingdom Date 20/03/2015 Description Objective To examine factors which predict parenting
+Title Coping style may contribute to stress in parents of preemies Degree of recognition International Media name/outlet Reuters Health News Media type Web Country/Territory United Kingdom Date 20/03/2015 Description Objective To examine factors which predict parenting

 stress in a longitudinal cohort of children born very

 Methods We recruited 100 very preterm (≤32 weeks

 gestational age) child-parent dyads and a control group

 of 50 term-born dyads born between 2001 and 2004

 with follow-up at 7 years.
 Parents completed the

 Parenting Stress Index, Ways of Coping Questionnaire,